 - Background Image - you can choose image to be the background of your Action Page; you may want to play around with the images that you use and the Look and Feel of both the Action Page itself and the Action you are creating the page from, as colors and font may need to change to fit the background image.

 - Header Image - this image will appear above the Action Page Title

 4. Look and Feel.
 This tab works the same as the action Look and Feel tab.

 - Use the color selectors to choose the color for each visual aspect of your page - Page Background Colour, Title Text Colour, and Text Colour.

 - Type the name of the Font Family you want to be applied to the page, or enter an External Fonts URL.

 - Customize your page with Custom CSS.
 CSS settings will be overridden by anything set up in the color selectors and Font Family.

-Step 5: Page path.
-Ticking the Generate automatic URL alias checkbox will create a URL alias from your tool title automatically.
+5. Page path.
+Ticking the Generate automatic URL alias checkbox will create a URL alias from your action title automatically.
 Unticking it gives you the option to write your own custom URL alias.

-- Once you see what your Action Page looks like, you may want to go back and edit the Look and Feel or the Content of the Tool the page was created from, or make changes in the Action Page itself.
+Once you see what your Action Page looks like, you may want to go back and edit the Look and Feel or the Content of the Action the page was created from, or make changes in the Action Page itself.

-- All changes to the Tool and to the Action Page will be reflected in the page view.
+All changes to the Action and to the Action Page will be reflected in the page view.